 f.
 Temporary signs which do not exceed 20 square feet in gross surface area and are displayed not more than four times per calendar year.

 SECTION 5.
 GENERAL STANDARDS.
-The following general sign standards shall apply throughout the Udall zoning jurisdiction.
+The following general sign standards shall apply throughout the Solomon zoning jurisdiction.

 1. Gross Surface Area of Sign.
 The entire area within a single continuous perimeter enclosing the extreme limits of such sign, and in no case passing through or between any adjacent elements of same.
 Such perimeter shall not include any structural elements lying outside the limits of such sign and which do not form an integral part of the display.
-When two or more signs are located on a zoning lot, the gross surface area of all signs on the lot shall not exceed the maximum gross surface per street frontage set by the applicable district regulations, except as is provided by Section 7. signs on interior lots which may be viewed from both directions of the adjacent street are considered to have a single gross surface area.
+When two or more signs are located on a zoning lot, the gross surface area of all signs on the lot shall not exceed the maximum gross surface per street frontage set by the applicable district regulations, except as is provided by Section 7.
+Signs on interior lots which may be viewed from both directions of the adjacent street are considered to have a single gross surface area.

 2. Corner and Through Lots.
 On corner and through lots, each lot line that abuts a street or highway shall be considered a separate street frontage.
 On corner and through lots, restrictions that are phased in terms of the number of signs per zoning lot shall be deemed to permit the allowable number of signs to face each street or highway that abuts the lot.